 Join your local museum.
 We are members ("Partners", "Ambassadors") at the Dallas Museum of Art.
 Yes, it is a worthwhile charity, and also gives us free garage parking at the downtown museum, discounts in the cafe and bookstore, and free admission to special exhibits (basic admission is free for everyone).
 But the key for travelers is "Reciprocal" membership in other museums.
 For example, we saved $50 at the Boston Museum of Art (and had no wait in an endless line), saved $30 at the Anchorage museum, saved $50 at the Metropolitan Museum of Art In New York, and saved $30 at a museum in San Antonio.
 In New Orleans, a museum did not offer reciprocal privileges, but gave us a $1 courtesy discount, but most of all, did not send us back to the endless line waiting to buy tickets.

 As part of the Italy trip, we documented issues with money and museum tickets, and some notes on guide books.

 Beware of renting a Mercedes Benz in England (and perhaps elsewhere in Europe).
 In 2015 we decided to go upscale since we would be doing a lot of driving for the week.
 "C class" should be fine - that is what our dealer loans us when our car is in for service.
-The driver seat did not go back as far as other cars.
+The manual driver seat did not go back as far as other cars.
 The steering wheel did not tilt (as a tall guy I had a terrible time getting in and out).
 There were no heated seats (it was very cold when we were there.)
 When we returned the car, the agent suggested getting a VW Passat or similar next time.